2023 Most Popular Legal Support Services Bachelor's Degree Schools in Virginia

 The average amount in student loans that legal support majors at Liberty University take out while working on their Bachelor's Degree is $39,390.

-The in-demand bachelor’s degree programs at Regent University helped the school earn the #2 place on this year’s ranking of the most popular legal support services schools in Virginia.
-Located in the large city of Virginia Beach, Regent is a private not-for-profit school with a large student population.
+A rank of #2 on this year’s list means Regent University is a great place for legal support services students working on their bachelor’s degree.
+Located in the city of Virginia Beach, Regent is a private not-for-profit college with a large student population.

 About 88% of the students majoring in legal support at the school are women while 12% are male.